grantjo78/grantjo78.github.io/_posts/2022-05-03-arc-k8s-onboarding.md

 k3s-admin@k3s-1:~$ az account set --subscription xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxx
 ```

-### Step 10: Agent Deployment
+### Step 10: Create connected cluster

-To deploy and configure the Arc agent execute the following command copied from the script.
+To deploy and configure the Arc agent execute the command in the script under **Create connected cluster**.

 ```
 az connectedk8s connect --name k3s-cluster-01 --resource-group rg-arc-kubernetes-hyperv --location australiaeast --tags Datacenter=Hyperv-01 City=Perth StateOrDistrict=WA CountryOrRegion=Australia --kube-config "/etc/rancher/k3s/k3s.yaml"
 ```

+I've used an additional parameter that wasn't included in the script:
+- **--kube-config**: Path to the kube config file.
+With K3s the kube config file is not stored with the user profile, which the agent deployment looks for.

 ```
 Example: